jacksonthatsme/illuminyti/content/operations/floating-subway-map.md

 ---
-name: Subway Map Floating on a City Sidewalk
+name: Subway Map Floating on a New York Sidewalk
 code: rhombus
 cheat-code: 444444
 id: f-s-m